showmethr23/showmethr23.github.io/_posts/2023-02-13-how-does-the-internet-work.md

 tags: [Internet, Technology]
 style: fill
 color: info
-description: Let's find out how long internet is invented.
+description: We will see the history of the internet and learn a little bit of network.
 ---